 The dark brown with lighter honey brown hair highlights along the bangs are gorgeous.
 Mimic this stunning honey-colored look by pairing a long, layered bob with a middle part for an extra modern look and face-framing edge.

 This shade of auburn brown with highlights offers a mixture of honey and golden brown colors to show off its warm undertones that complement tan skin well.
-This golden ombre color-melt will make you an outdoor woman because you’ll be wanting to show off its fiery-ness under the sun.
+This golden ombre color melt will make you an outdoor woman because you’ll want to show off its fiery-ness under the sun.

 Naturally dark to medium hair would achieve this sweet honey brown hair inspired butterscotch beautifully.
 A medium-length haircut is just enough to show off this smooth transition if you don’t want the upkeep that long hair needs.

-You can take your tresses to the next level when you mix the right hair colors together especially the top three trendiest ones of all time—brown, blonde, and red.
-Play with the many dimensions and styling ways you can do with this hairstyle on honey-toned red hair.
+You can take your tresses to the next level when you mix the right hair colors, especially the top three trendiest ones of all time—brown, blonde, and red.
+Play with the many dimensions and styling ways to use this hairstyle on honey-toned red hair.

-A marvelous way of getting lightened for the summer – a warm beautiful, multi-tonal honey brown hair balayage.
-It’s super effective if you wanna keep your darker, long hair yet have the illusion of a light one.
+A marvelous way of getting lightened for the summer – a warm, beautiful, multi-tonal honey brown hair balayage.
+It’s super effective if you want to keep your darker, long hair yet have the illusion of a light one.
 A honey-hued tone plus golden-hued tones are summer’s best friend.

-A subtle way to punch up your pretty medium brown hair is by getting honey brown streaks.
-These honey brown waves give you that effortless dimension and depth that your natural hair needs.
+A subtle way to punch up your medium brown hair is by getting honey brown streaks.
+These honey brown waves give you that effortless dimension and depth your natural hair needs.